BenjaminHalko/WiiMusicEditor/README.md

 Once you've found a MIDI that you want to use, you'll need to check if it's Wii Music-ready.
 Unfortunately, there are some limitations.
 Here's what's needed to quality for a Wii Music-ready song:
 - The MIDI MUST have 4 tracks.
 - The MIDI CANNOT be above a certain file size (File sizes depend on the songs).

+###Please note: macOS/OS X/Linux are currently unsupported and will be delayed until further notice.
+We are sorry for any inconvience caused.